-The Board compared the Fund's investment performance over multiple time periods ending December 31, 2022 to the performance of funds in the Broadridge performance universe and against the S&P Composite 1500 Health Care Index (Index).
-The Board noted that performance of Series II shares of the Fund was in the fifth quintile of its performance universe for the one, three and five year periods (the first quintile being the best performing funds and the fifth quintile being the worst performing funds).
+The Board compared the Fund's investment performance over multiple time periods ending December 31, 2022 to the performance of funds in the Broadridge performance universe and against the NASDAO Composite Index (Index).
+The Board noted that performance of Series II shares of the Fund was in the fifth quintile of its performance universe for the one and three year periods and the fourth quintile for the five year period (the first quintile being the best performing funds and the fifth quintile being the worst performing funds).
 The Board noted that performance of Series II shares of the Fund was below the performance of the Index for the one, three and five year periods.
-The Board considered that the Fund underwent a portfolio management change in November 2021, and that performance results prior to such date were those of the prior portfolio management team.
-The Board considered that stock selection in certain health care sub-sectors detracted from Fund performance.
+The Board considered that security selection in and overweight and underweight exposures to certain sectors and technology industries negatively impacted Fund performance.
+The Board also considered that the Fund underwent a portfolio management team change and investment process change in November 2022, and that performance results prior to such date were those of the prior portfolio management team.
 The Board recognized that the performance data reflects a snapshot in time as of a particular date and that selecting a different performance period could produce different results.
 The Board also reviewed more recent Fund performance as well as other performance metrics, which did not change its conclusions.